rien-doll/minimal-ui/README.md

 ## Credit / Support
 This mod was created by Rien Doll of Jenova, with various contributions from anonymous users and members of the TexTools discord.

-Thank you to all testers!

-If you would like to donate for my work, you may do so [here](https://ko-fi.com/rien_doll).
-Donations are entirely optional, but appreciated!

-Please direct message me on [twitter](https://twitter.com/rien_doll) if you have any questions that the troubleshooting section or FAQ don’t answer.
-I will also post updates and news there.

 The font used in most textures is [SCE-Ps3 Rodin LATIN](https://fontsup.com/font/sce-ps3-rodin-latin-bold.html).

+Thank you to all testers, donators, and anyone I've played with in the past.